davidjerleke/embla-carousel/README.md

   </summary>
   <hr>
   <div>
-    This API method returns the container element node that holds the slides.
+    This API method returns the container node that holds the slides.
 If a custom selector is used by utilising the <a href="#containerselector"><code>containerSelector</code></a> option this will return the matching element, otherwise it will return the first immediate child of the Embla node passed to EmblaCarousel.
   </div>
   <br>
   <div>